SentinelFi/build_35_submission/readme.md

 In short, Sentinel Protocol provides the following:

 - For the developer community:
-  - A reusable ERC-4626-style vault standard for any DeFi project on Soroban
+  - A reusable ERC-4626 style vault standard for any DeFi project on Soroban
   - Oracle integration using Acurast TEE to securely fetch Web2 API data
     - Among the first implementations bringing Acurast to Soroban
     -  Expands oracle capabilities beyond on-chain asset prices (e.g., flight data, fire zones)